-Since I’m a huge fan of apple pie, but don’t make it as often as I’d like because I’m sort of challenged in the pie crimping/decorating department, I decided to make a cookie this holiday season that’s reminiscent of the classic dessert.
+Since I’m a huge fan of apple pie, but don’t make it as often as I’d like because I’m sort of challenged in the pie crimping/decorating department, I decided to make a cookie that’s reminiscent of the classic dessert.

 What does apple pie spice contain?